ForrSiis/vsv/README.md

 <<>>
 ```

-A header row is identified when, ignoring the opening spaces of a row, the first two characters of a row are any consecutive double opening brackets, as listed above.
+A header row is identified when, ignoring the leading spaces of a row, the first two characters of a row are any consecutive double opening brackets, as listed above.

 Distinct header fields may use the same or different brackets types.
 Different bracket types may be employed on the same header row and across rows.